 GDUFA was enacted into law on July 9, 2012, as part of the Food and Drug Administration Safety and Innovation Act (FDASIA).
-GDUFA is based on an agreement between FDA and the human generic drug industry, codified by Congress, to accelerate the delivery of high-quality, lower-cost human generic drugs.
-FDASIA authorizes GDUFA for a 5-year period from October 1, 2012, through September 30, 2017.
+GDUFA was based on an agreement between FDA and the human generic drug industry, codified by Congress, to accelerate the delivery of high-quality, lower-cost human generic drugs.
+FDASIA authorized GDUFA for a 5-year period from October 1, 2012, through September 30, 2017.
+Each iteration of GDUFA has covered a five-year period.
+On August 18, 2017, the President signed into law the FDA Reauthorization Act of 2017 (FDARA) which included the Generic Drug User Fee Amendments of 2017 (GDUFA II).

 Annual performance reports are prepared by FDA's Office of Planning in collaboration with the Center for Biologics Evaluation and Research and the Center for Drug Evaluation and Research.